alpa-projects/alpa/examples/opt_serving/README.rst

 Convert weights into Alpa formats by yourself
 ---------------------------------------------
 We provide detailed instructions below on how to convert the original OPT-175B weights into Alpa-compatible formats.
-You can follow the same procedures to get Alpa-compatible weights for other model sizes.
+For processing other sizes of OPT (125M - 66B), you can skip Step 1 and start from :ref:`the latter part of Step 2<download-singleton>`.

   .. note::